solbrowse/extension/README.md

     * Vite
 * Originally forked from the [vite-web-extension](https://github.com/JohnBra/vite-web-extension) repository

+## Contributing
+You are encouraged to open PRs with minor changes for the extension.
+As we are still in the early phases of development, we're moving a lot of the codebase around and refactoring all of the time.
+Keep this in mind.

 ## License
-Released under the GNU GPLv3 license.
-More information in LICENSE.MD
+Released under the GNU GPLv3 license